Benchmarking Unsupervised Object Representations for Video Sequences: Additional Results

-\figref{fig:fail_num_obj_cl} shows the fraction of failure cases dependent on the number of objects present in the video for the three different failure cases separately; ID switches, FPs and misses.
-For \textsc{ViMON} and \textsc{TBA}, the number of failures increase with the number of objects present regardless of the type of failure.
+\figref{fig:fail_num_obj_pie} shows the fraction of failure cases dependent on the number of objects over all types of failures (misses, ID. switches and FPs). \figref{fig:fail_num_obj_cl} shows the fraction of failure cases dependent on the number of objects present in the video for the three different failure cases separately; ID switches, FPs and misses.
+For \textsc{ViMON}, \textsc{TBA} and \textsc{SCALOR}, the number of failures increase with the number of objects present regardless of the type of failure.
 In contrast, \textsc{OP3} shows this pattern for ID switches and misses, while it accumulates a higher number of false positives (FPs) in videos with fewer (only one or two) objects.

 \figref{fig:vamo_vimo} shows a comparison between \textsc{MONet} and \textsc{ViMON} on VMDS. \textsc{MONet} correctly finds and segments objects, but it does not assign them to consistent slots over time, while \textsc{ViMON} maintains a consistent slot assignment throughout the video.